nestauk/ai_genomics/ai_genomics/analysis/tag_evolution/README.md

 - Via a network based approach, we identified ~61 clusters total throughout the timeslices and 13 clusters at the final timestamp.
 One cluster persists from the first timeslice: data-open-science and pfizer-novartis.
 Clusters from 1, 2, 5 and 6 also persist.

-TO DO:

-- Via an embedding approach, we identify ~65 clusters total throughout the timeslices and 48 at the final timestamp.
-Four clusters persist throughout and they include cluster numbers 38, 34, 27 and 16: 38 appears to be related to personalised medicine and water; 34 appears related to lipids and blood; 27 has clustered animals and fish and 16 appears related to neuroscience.
+- Via an embedding approach, we identify ~60 clusters total throughout the timeslices and 47 at the final timestamp.
+Many clusters persist throughout: examples include 2, 5, and 28.
+2 appears to be about computer programming; 5 appears to be about algorithms and 28 appears to be about immunity and antigens.

 ## Notes